chirag-sharmaj/Password-Strength-Analyzer/README.md

-# Password-Strength-Analyzer
+# Password Strength Analyzer

-Password Strength Analyzer is a Python application that evaluates the strength of user passwords based on length, complexity, and character diversity.
-It classifies passwords as Weak, Medium, or Strong and provides recommendations for creating more secure passwords.
+A Python project that evaluates password strength based on:

+- Length
+- Uppercase letters
+- Lowercase letters
+- Numbers
+- Special characters

+It also suggests a stronger password if the entered password is weak.

+## How to Run

+python password_analyzer.py